AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

 Languages like Java or Python do not require initialization lists.
 However, by default, class fields are references and initialized by null.
 In system-level languages like C++ or Ada, we want to be able to have fields as direct members of their enclosing records (as opposed to references).
-However, these tagged may themselves have constructors that need parameters, such parameters may not be known at the time of the description of the record.
+However, these tagged records may themselves have constructors that need parameters, such parameters may not be known at the time of the description of the record.
 They should however be known when the object is created.
 As a consequence, in Ada (similar to C++),